 }

-Lazy evaluation .
+Contrary to some other languages, there is no logical type in C. However, as C applies lazy evaluation, we need a logical type.
+Lazy evaluation means that an expression shall be not be evaluated more than necessary to determine its value.
 More specifically, if the left operand of the logical or operator is true the right operand shall not be evaluated.
 In the same way, if the left operand of the logical and operator is false the right operand shall not be evaluated.
-The same goes for the conditional operator, depending on whether the first expression is true or false, only the second or the third expression becomes evaluated. logicalinstructions thatesto
+The same goes for the conditional operator, depending on whether the first expression is true or false, only the second or the third expression becomes evaluated.
+The logical type holds the two sets m_trueSet and m_falseSet, which hold middle code addresses to jumps instructions that will later be filled with the addresses to jump to if the expression is true or false.

 In case of a bitfield member in a struct or union, we store its bitfield mask.
 The mask is technically two to the power of the bits minus one or.
-Informally, the bits number of ones, counting from the least significant bit. t.
-It
+Informally, the bits number of ones, counting from the least significant bit.
+The bitfield type is an integral type, with the addition of the bitfield mask.
+It is used to set the unused bits to zero when a bitfield variable is assigned a value.

 private BigInteger? m_bitfieldMask = null;